Jason2Brownlee/AuthoritySite/notes/company_of_one.md

 ### Chapter 11.
 Launching and Iterating in Tiny Steps

+> As a company of one, you need to reach profitability as quickly as possible.

+Minimum Viable Profit!

+> The assumption at work here is that your MVPr — not the number of your customers, not your measured growth, not even your gross revenue — is the most important determinant of the sustainability of your company of one.

+> Becoming a business that earns revenues predictably and consistently is a milestone for a company of one.

+> ... you don’t learn anything until you launch.

+> For a company of one to launch a new product, the process has to be simple.

+> This may sound obvious, but businesses need to solve problems for their customers. [...]
+So your first goal, as a company of one just starting out, is to figure out the best way to solve a specific audience’s problems, and then get to work at doing it quickly and cost-effectively.

+> Launching isn’t a onetime, singular event, but a continual process of launch, measure, adjust, repeat.

+> A new business or product you could start right now by executing the smallest version of your idea

 ### Chapter 12.
 The Hidden Value of Relationships

+> A company of one finds its true north by working toward being better, not bigger, and the way to do that is to build long-term relationships with its audience and customers.

+> Having the empathy to learn what a consumer really wants from your company of one besides your product or service — whether it’s knowledge, education, or just help — can go a long way.
+Empathy takes a relationship from “What can I sell you?” to “How can I truly help you?”
+This is the way to bank social capital: by starting a long-term and mutually beneficial relationship.

+> How you could get to know your customers as real people with specific problems

 ### Chapter 13.
 Starting a Company of One—My Story

+> A desire to get rich quick or achieve business fame isn’t going to motivate you for long, since neither is quickly possible, regardless of who you are.
+There are much easier ways to make money or become famous in the world.

+How to start advice...

+> How you could start your own company of one right now, with some first version of what you want to do